-- Prepare and validate Grant Inventory Worksheet and complete the CoC registration process - Coordinate scoring and ranking of applications - Complete and submit CoC collaborative application (formerly Exhibit One) - Assist new and renewal applicants in completing project applications (formerly Exhibit Twos) by providing technical assistance and feedback - Submit AHAR data - Prepare pre-application forms and instructions - Track and review pre-applications and provide consultations and technical assistance to applicants - Collaborate with BoS Regional Committees to gather and compile Point-in-Time Count and Housing Inventory Chart data.
+- Prepare and validate Grant Inventory Worksheet and complete the CoC registration process - Coordinate scoring and ranking of applications - Complete and submit CoC collaborative application - Assist new and renewal applicants in completing CoC project applications by providing technical assistance and feedback - Submit AHAR data - Prepare pre-application forms and instructions as needed - Track and review pre-applications and provide consultations and technical assistance to applicants - Collaborate with BoS Regional Committees to gather and compile Point-in-Time (PIT) Count and Housing Inventory Chart (HIC) data.
 Complete HIC and submit with PIT to HUD Homeless Data Exchange.